 PRIDE's Administration and Management Team met with the Consultant to identify the process of assessment completion.
 The initial meeting was used to construct potential areas of concern.
 The Board of Directors and Staff of the Agency participated in an initial survey that was used to identify the top issues.
 The West Virginia Community Action Partnership and the West Virginia Office of Economic Opportunity identified poverty indicators for data collection.
 These include: Health, Employment, Transportation, Education, Use of Income, Housing, Nutrition and Emergency Situations.
 A variety of issues and topics were discussed, then prioritized for inclusion in the initial survey.
-Health, Employment, Transportation, Education and Housing were identified as critical indicators to assess.
-Nutrition was addressed under health, use of income under a variety of topics and emergency situations under basic needs/poverty.
+Health, Employment, Transportation, Education was addressed under health, use of income under a variety of topics and emergency situations under basic needs/poverty.
 Child care was added based on participant feedback.